 Unfortunately, Google does not allow students to send their own results.
 It has to be the teacher that presses the button.

 The way we do this is to have a 'Save to GC' button in the Focus on Sound class results system.
 So, first find the custom lesson itself, either in My School -> Custom lessons, or via the main results system.
-Then, once you have chosen the class, you'll see the new button.
+Then, once you have chosen the class, you'll see the Save to GC button.

 You'd need to wait until most or all the students have done the lesson before clicking that button, though you can click it again later.